Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM: Approach

 \subsubsection{Language model}

-We use a 350M-parameter decoder language model trained in the manner of PaLM 2 \cite{google23-palm-2}, which we denote as $\text{LM}$.
+We use prefix decoder language models with 350M or 1B parameters trained in the manner of PaLM~2 \citep{google23-palm-2}, which we denote as $\text{LM}(-)$.
 The $\text{LM}$ receives the encoded features of the prompt $x_{p}^\text{lm}$ as a prefix.
 Note that this is the only connection between the speech encoder and the LM decoder; i.e., there is no cross-attention between the encoder and the decoder.
-This late-stage integration is consistent with work in ASR, which found that joint finetuning of a pre-trained speech encoder and a pre-trained LM decoder into a sequence-to-sequence model can improve performance, even if the integration occurs as a single final layer \citep{deng21-preformer}; more layers did not improve performance, which they attribute to having sufficiently powerful text representations.
+This late-stage integration is consistent with work in ASR, which found that joint fine-tuning of a pre-trained speech encoder and a pre-trained LM decoder into a sequence-to-sequence model can improve performance, even if the integration occurs as a single final layer \citep{deng21-preformer}; more layers did not improve performance, which they attribute to having sufficiently powerful text representations.
 During training, the decoder is teacher-forced to predict the text transcription $y_p$, text continuation $y_c$, and speech embeddings $x_c^p$.
 To convert the speech embeddings to and from spectrograms, we introduce lightweight modules $h^\text{pre}$ and $h^\text{post}$, described in the next section.
 In all, we get next-step predictions for the concatenation of these text tokens and embeddings:

 By having the \textit{same} architecture decode the intermediate text and the spectrograms, we gain two benefits.
 First, we benefit from the pre-training of the LM in the text domain to continue the prompt in the text domain before synthesizing the speech.
-Secondly, the predicted text serves as intermediate reasoning, enhancing the quality of the synthesized speech, analogous to improvements in text-based language models when using intermediate scratchpads \citep{nye21-scratchpads} or chain-of-thought (CoT) \citep{wei22-cot}.
+Secondly, the predicted text serves as intermediate reasoning, enhancing the quality of the synthesized speech, analogous to improvements in text-based language models when using intermediate scratchpads \citep{nye21-scratchpads} or chain-of-thought (CoT; \citealp{wei22-cot}).